Best virtual debit cards for UK users in 2025

 Not all banks and account providers offer virtual cards - and exactly what’s available does vary.
 In some cases you’ll be able to generate one or more free virtual debit cards instantly when you sign up for an account, sometimes you’ll have to apply for a physical card to get virtual card access, and sometimes you’ll need to pay an account fee to get this service.

-Virtual debit card comparison: at a glance
+Virtual debit card comparison: At a glance

 Let’s start with a comparison table looking at top virtual debit card providers in the UK.
 We’ll dive into each in more detail later.

-Wise | Order a physical debit card for 5 GBP to access up to 3 virtual cards | Use your virtual card as soon as you order a physical card | Not applicable | Not applicable | Hold and exchange 50+ currencies with the mid-market exchange rate |
+WiseOrder a physical debit card for 7 GBP to access virtual cardsNone3Use your virtual card as soon as you order a physical cardHold and exchange 40+ currencies with the mid-market exchange rate

-Monese | No fee | You’ll need to wait for your physical card to be delivered to get a virtual card | Variable overdraft rate 19% - 39% depending on situation | Apply separately for a Raisin savings pot through Monese to earn interest | Account details for GBP, EUR and RON, plus a range of banking features |
+Monese0.3 GBP/card for Simple plan, No fee for other plans0 GBP - 14.95 GBP/month3 a monthYou’ll need to wait for your physical card to be delivered to get a virtual cardAccount details for GBP, EUR and RON, plus a range of banking features

-Skrill | First card free, 2.5 EUR fee for any subsequent cards | Card available upon signup | Not applicable | Not applicable | Prepaid virtual card - top up only the amount you want to spend to help with budgeting |
+SkrillFirst card free, 2.5 EUR fee for any subsequent cards5 EUR/month if you don’t transact every 6 monthsNot specifiedCard available upon signupPrepaid virtual card - top up only the amount you want to spend to help with budgeting

 Wise

-Open a Wise personal account for free online, and order a physical debit card for a one time fee of 5 GBP.
+Open a Wise personal account for free online, and order a physical debit card for a one time fee of 7 GBP.
 You’ll instantly be able to generate up to 3 replaceable virtual cards for spending, which can be added to wallets like Google Pay and Apple Pay for mobile transactions.

 Wise virtual cards can be used anywhere contactless payments are accepted.
-And because the Wise account has full multi-currency functionality, you’ll be able to hold, exchange and spend 50+ currencies with the real mid-market exchange rate every time - perfect for when you travel or shop internationally.
+And because the Wise account has full multi-currency functionality, you’ll be able to hold, exchange and spend 40+ currencies with the mid-market exchange rate every time - perfect for when you travel or shop internationally.
 Switch the currency you need within your Wise account, or let the card’s auto convert function do it for you, with the lowest available fees every time.

 Monese